 Once you have identified a mentor, you will work toward completing an agreed upon project.
 For additional information about completing your project, see The ACES Honors Almanac.

 Presenting your research.
 James Scholars are required to present their completed projects as a poster display at the Provost’s Undergraduate Research Symposium in late April or a professional conference approved in advance by Anna Ball (College of ACES Honors Dean).
 Generally, posters should include a summary of the research project, including the subject of your inquiry, how the research was conducted, what results were produced, interpretations of the results, and a summarizing conclusion.
-See Dr. Kelly Tu or your instructor for example posters from past James Scholars.
+See Dr. Kelly Tu or your faculty/graduate student research supervisor for example research posters.

 What funding is available to support James Scholar research projects?